MAIN PLACES OF INTEREST

 Although El Grau has existed since medieval times, with the growth of the citrus sector and industrial growth in the city of Alcoi at the end of the 19th century the new port was inaugurated and in 1893, the Gandia-Alcoi railway was built with English capital.
 This train ran until 1969 Through the export of oranges, the port of Gandia became one of the most important sources of currencies in Spain in the 1950s and 1960s.

-The Falles is Gandia’s most popular festival.
+Worth mentionning in this audioguide, the Falles is Gandia’s most popular festival.
 From 16 to 19 March, in each neighbourhood, a monument with ninots (dolls) made of papier-mâché is built, which sum up and satirize current events.
 Thousands of inhabitants walk through the city to the sound of music bands, dressed in costumes from the 18th century.
 Fireworks and bonfires are the leading attractions in the bright festival, which ends with the Nit de la cremà, when dozens of bonfires burn in the city, lighting up the night of the 19th March.

 Thousands of people take part in the different cofradías (brotherhoods) or Easter processions, which have been held in Gandia since the end of the 19th century, although their origins are medieval, and have been declared of National Tourist Interest.